0xdea/oneiromancer/README.md

 * Support for the fine-tuned LLM [aidapal](https://huggingface.co/AverageBusinessUser/aidapal).
 * Easy integration with pseudo-code extractor [haruspex](https://github.com/0xdea/haruspex) and popular IDEs.
 * Code description, suggested function name, and variable renaming suggestions are printed to the terminal.
-* Improved pseudo-code of each analyzed function is stored in a separated file for easy inspection.
+* Improved pseudo-code of each analyzed function is saved in a separated file for easy inspection.
 * External crates can invoke `analyze_code` or `analyze_file` to analyze pseudo-code and process analysis results.

 ## Blog post

-* TODO
+* TODO (*coming soon*)

 ## See also